acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 * This kind of form is very convenient for those users who leads a blog posts on website.
 Addition of subscribe form in the page or in the widget will attract the readers to subscribe and follow you.

 With the subscribe form you can increase the interest of the audience on your blogs.
+Form builder allows to customize details of subscribe form and make it understandable and pleasant.

 Subscribers  through Huge-IT Forms, will be listed in the subscribers list inside the Forms plugin, which you may easily manage on the newsletter manager section.

 Newsletter section of Forms plugin is very easy in usage, as you may send a bunch of letters to the subscribers.

 * Delivery Form

-Plugin is perfect for Delivery form types.
+Form builder made for delivery purposes is perfect for Delivery companies.
 Here you may use Selecbox, by adding options for selection, radio box and other fields of forms due to their necessarily.

 All these form types are not the limit, no matter what Form you would like to have, be sure our Form Builder will be rather useful for them.